Surah Sad: 12-64 Transition to the Day of Judgment and hell

 Transition from general warnings to exemplar People of the Book and, later, a description of the Day of Judgment and hell.

 17 Patience

 Patience (Verse 17): Muhammad is told to 'bear their words patiently' (Q38.17) by God, “they” referring to the Quraysh, given the historical context of their disbelief.
-This marks the transition from generalizations about the disbelieving peoples of the past to stories of specific messengers.This is very true.
+This marks the transition from generalizations about the disbelieving peoples of the past to stories of specific messengers.